Vojkan94/Numbers/README.md

-# Numbers
+# Numbers App

-Numbers is a simple SPA that allows you to select 10 numbers by yourself or 6 numbers random, you can reset numbers too.
+Numbers App is a simple SPA that allows you to select 10 numbers by yourself, 6 numbers random, select whole column or reset all numbers.

 DEMO : [Numbers](http://numbers.vojkantrojanovic.com)